dartmouth-cs52/dartmouth-cs52.github.io/assignments/project/mockups.md

 ## To Turn In:

-* Sketches of each view of your product (photos of paper)
+* High-Fi Mockups submitted as [figma](https://www.figma.com) links, with working linked prototype mode.
-* Mockups submitted as [figma](https://www.figma.com) links, with working linked prototype mode.
+* Sketches of each view of your product (photos of paper).
+Please upload these to Figma to a separate page in your project.